 What does your firm do to nurture and promote talent?

-What trends from 2021 do you see sticking around into 2022 and beyond in your field of expertise?
+What trends from 2021 do you see continuing into 2022 and beyond in your field of expertise?

 Given the current conditions in your country what would you consider to be the market outlook over the coming year?

 The renewable energy sector will continue to have substantial progress and development given the policy encouragement and focus stressed by the incumbent government.
 Also, domestic M&As are expected to be even more widely utilised and engaged in view of the current local market condition.